Viburnum opulus 'Roseum'

-In May and June the branches of this vigorous deciduous shrub are smothered with large, snowball-like clusters of white or green-tinted white flowers - hence its common name.
+In May and June the branches of this vigorous deciduous shrub are smothered with large, snowball-like clusters of white or green-tinted white flowers - which sometimes age to pink.
 With maple-like, fresh green leaves that become purple-tinted in autumn it's an excellent ornamental plant for a sunny shrub or mixed border with fertile, moist, well-drained soil.

 - Garden care: After flowering prune established specimens, removing up to one in five of the oldest and weakest branches to the base.
 Apply a generous 5-7cm (2-3in) mulch of well-rotted garden compost or manure around the base of the plant.

 Reviewed by 1 customer

 This is the 12 litre pot size, so it's an excellent purchase if you want a bit of an instant garden.